Simplifying your path to nationwide interoperability

 Why has Surescripts, through its subsidiary Surescripts Health Information Network LLC, applied to become a QHIN?

+We are excited to have received QHIN designation.
 We believe that participating in the QHIN process is the best way we can reinforce the interoperability we enable today and support the nation’s progress toward greater healthcare interoperability.
 We also expect that this will help unlock even more efficiency and value from our network for Surescripts Network Alliance® participants.

-How might this benefit Surescripts customers?
+How does this benefit Surescripts customers?

-Surescripts Health Information Network LLC also anticipates helping to shape the future development of TEFCA by joining the Governing Council—one more avenue to surface the needs and perspectives of Surescripts Network Alliance participants across the industry.
+Surescripts Health Information Network LLC is also helping to shape the future development of TEFCA by joining the Governing Council—one more avenue to surface the needs and perspectives of Surescripts Network Alliance participants across the industry.